An American living abroad? 5 things you need to know about the US tax filing obligation according to Time

 3. I do not have a balance of $10,000 in my foreign bank account, so I do not have to inform the IRS about my money.

-The FBAR (Foreign Bank and Financial Account Report) is an informational report that is submitted electronically with the Treasury Department.
+The FBAR (Foreign Bank and Financial Account Report) is an informational report that is submitted electronically to the Treasury Department.
 Any U.S. account holder with a financial interest in or signature authority over one or more foreign financial accounts exceeding $10,000 in total within a calendar year must file the form.

-This means that if you have more than one financial account, the balance of all your accounts need to be added together to see if you pass the $10,000 threshold.
+This means that if you have more than one financial account, the balance of all your accounts needs to be added together to see if you pass the $10,000 threshold.
 You have to include checking, savings, investment, pension, and mutual fund accounts.

 4. My pension plan is tax-deferred in the country where I live, so it is also tax-deferred in the United States.